42Bastian/rmac/rmac.rst

   You tried to make a short branch to an external symbol, which the linker cannot handle.
-**extra (unexpected) text found after addressing mode** MADMAC thought it was done processing a line, but it ran up against "extra" stuff.
+**extra (unexpected) text found after addressing mode** RMAC thought it was done processing a line, but it ran up against "extra" stuff.
 Be sure that any comment on the line begins with a semicolon, and check for dangling commas, etc.
 **forward or undefined .assert**
   The expression you typed after a **.assert** directive had an undefined value.
-  Remember that MADMAC is one-pass.
+  Remember that RMAC is one-pass.
 **hit EOF without finding matching .endif**
   The assembler fell off the end of last input file without finding a **.endif** to match an . it.
 You probably forgot a **.endif** somewhere.